 28. What are the advantages of rain water harvesting?
-(DEC 2008,MAY 2008)

 - i.
 The ground water is recharged and its quality is improved. - ii.
 Surface water quality is also improved due to diversion of rainwater induced run-off. - iii.
-Mitigating the effects of floods, drought and soil erosion.
+Mitigating the effects of floods, drought and soil erosion. - iv.
+Enough water consuming is maintained during summer period.